json-api/json-api/format/index.md

 Error objects are specialized resource objects that **MAY** be returned in a response to provide additional information about problems encountered while performing an operation.
-Error objects **MUST** be returned as a collection keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any primary data.
+Error objects **MUST** be returned as an array keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any primary data.